Mycena leptocephala: Taxonomy

+Etymology

 The specific epithet leptocephala is derived from the Greek λεπτος leptos, "thin" and κεφαλη kephale, "head", and refers to the delicate cap.
 The mushroom is commonly known as the "nitrous bonnet".

 Description

-The cap of M. leptocephala is 1–3 cm in diameter, and initially a fat conical shape with the margin pressed close to the stem.
+The cap is 1–3 cm in diameter, and initially a fat conical shape with the margin pressed close to the stem.
 As the cap expands, it becomes broadly conic to convex, sometimes broadly bell-shaped, and sometimes convex with a flaring margin.
 The cap surface has a whitish sheen because of its pruinose coating.
 The coating gradually sloughs off, leaving the surface smooth and moist.
 The cap shows radial grooves that outline the position of the gills underneath.
 Its color is initially dusky brownish-gray to blackish (after the pruinose coating has sloughed off), soon fading from dark to light gray and finally ashy-gray.
 The flesh is thin and fragile, grayish, and has a slightly sour (acidulous) taste, and a weakly alkaline odor that strengthens in intensity if the flesh is crushed.
+Its edibility is unknown, but it is too small to be of interest.

 The gills are narrow, equal in width throughout, ascending-adnate (the gills attach at much less than a right angle, appearing to curve upward toward stem) and toothed.
 They are subdistantly spaced, with 18–27 gills reaching the stem, and one or two tiers of lamellulae (short gills that do not extend fully from the cap edge to the stem) interspersed between them.
 The color of the gills is pallid or cinereous, with pallid and even edges.

 The stem is 3–8 cm long, 1–2 mm thick, equal in width throughout, hollow, and very fragile.
 It is usually bluish-black initially (darker than the cap) but gradually turns sordid brownish-gray, and finally fades to pallid or cinereous.
 The surface is densely white-pruinose overall, but soon polished and translucent when the pruinose coating wears off.
 The stem base is nearly smooth to rather densely white-strigose.
 The species has a distinctive bleach-like odor.
-Its edibility is currently unknown, but it is too small to be of interest.
+The spore print is white.